chakra-ui/chakra-ui/CONTRIBUTING.md

 ## Development

-To improve our development process, we've set up a couple of systems.
-Chakra UI uses a monorepo structure, this means each component is it's own package and can use consumed independently.
+To improve our development process, we've set up tooling and systems.
+Chakra UI uses a monorepo structure and we treat each component has an independent package that can be consumed in isolation.

 ### Tooling